kkanamaru17/habitapp/README.md

 # HabitApp

-A simple, lightweight habit tracking web application inspired by Habitify.
+A simple, lightweight habit tracking web application.
 This app allows you to track your daily habits with unlimited logging and habit creation, all with a clean black and white interface.

 ## Features